 Parents, teachers and students must educate themselves on practices to stay safe, online and off.
-They must think critically about what they see and hear, and make sure they have the skills needed to succeed in the 21st century.
+They must think critically about what they see and hear and make sure they have the skills needed to succeed in the 21st century.

 But the truth is that being a good citizen today requires the same skills it always has: being honest and respectful of others, and treating other people the way you want to be treated.
-So whether you are texting or talking, posting photos or playing games, these guides reinforce citizenship skills that work online and off.
+So whether you are texting or talking, posting photos or playing games, these resources reinforce citizenship skills that work online and off.

 Net Cetera: Chatting with Kids About Being Online